Cannabis Oil / CBD Nanoemulsion by Ultrasonics

 - Oil-in-water-Nanoemulsion: In order to prepare the cannabis oil emulsion, take a beaker with approx. 100mL of water.
-As emulsifier, approx. 10-15 grams of liquid soy lecithin are added.
+As emulsifier, add approx. 10-15 grams of liquid soy lecithin.
 The water should have room-temperature.
 Place the water beaker in a water bath in order to control temperature during sonication.
-The sonotrode of the UP400St is immersed into the beaker with water.
+Immerse the sonotrode of the UP400St into the beaker with water.
 For sonication, set to 50% amplitude.
 Slowly pour the hash oil/olive oil mix into the 100mL of room-temperature water while sonicating the water to form an nanoemulsion.
 In order to improve a better emulsion, add the oil premix into the water right under the sonotrode using an eyedropper or syringe.

 For larger scale setups using a flow cell, the Hielscher MultiPhaseCavitator InsertMPC48 is used to inject the CBD oil directly into the cavitational area under the ultrasonic sonotrode.
 The MultiPhaseCavitator InsertMPC48 is used for ultrasonic inline production of nanoemulsions and assures the uniform nano-emulsification of CBD oil in water mixtures.